 Your license dollars pay for fish and wildlife management, public land infrastructure maintenance and habitat management that DNR fish and wildlife staff perform across Minnesota.

 Their work creates some of the nation's most sought-after outdoor experiences.
 You'll find them fishing or boating on one of Minnesota's 5,500 fishing lakes, paddling or wading its 18,000 miles of fishable rivers and streams or afoot in field or forest at one of its 1,500 Wildlife Management Areas.

 Use the selection boxes below to discover how the biologists who staff area fisheries and wildlife offices across Minnesota use their knowledge and expertise to manage fish, wildlife and habitat for the benefit of 1.5 million anglers, 600,000 hunters and 500,000 bird and wildlife watchers.

 Fish, wildlife and basic day-to-day aspects of habitat management in Minnesota is a user-funded, user-benefit system.
-A coalition of 48 hunting, fishing and outdoor organizations are supporting the 2017 fee increase proposal because high-quality fishing and hunting is recreation worth paying for.
+A coalition of more than 50 hunting, fishing and outdoor organizations are supporting the 2017 fee increase proposal because high-quality fishing and hunting is recreation worth paying for.

 Click an image above to watch on YouTube

 Click a fact below to view or hide it